 The student will focus on two related projects:

 1) Survey classical music groups and venues in Lincoln to determine where printed programs and other information is archived.
 Develop a list that can point people to various archives for this information.

 2) Beginning collecting programs from classical music groups and venues in Lincoln for archival storage and possible digital storage and presentation.

 I have several geophysical projects for students who are interested in exploring a recent spike in seismicity in Nebraska (25 earthquakes were recorded in central Nebraska from April to September of 2018).
 The earthquakes appear to be related to the reactivation of shallow basement faults, although the cause of the stress responsible for this reactivation remains unknown.
 So, we will analyze the earthquake data, gravity and magnetic fields, and possibly collect some new geophysical data to understand the observed seismicity and reveal what causes it.

 Nebraska's forests house a diversity of herbs, trees, and wildlife, but they are rapidly changing due to environmental stresses, such as altered fire and climate regimes, invasive species, and drought.
 The goal of this project is to monitor these changes in order to develop effective conservation and management strategies.
-The work involves mapping trees in Nebraska's forests and taking measurements in order to monitor the growth and survival of trees and and herbaceous understory plants, so that the responses to environmental stress can be quantified.
+The research involves using surveying equipment to map trees in Nebraska's forests in the Niobrara River Valley and then take measurements to monitor the growth and survival of trees, so that the responses to environmental stress can be quantified.